bcgov/data-publication/pages/dpw_bcdc_open_govt_licence_other.md

 ## Creating an Open Government Licence

-The Broader Publish Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
+The Broader Public Sector (BPS) is not permitted to use the OGL-BC and thus must create their own.
 These are suggested steps to create an Open Government Licence for your organization:

 1. Copy our [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61), as it is consistent with Federal and other Local Governments
 	+ examples: [**BC Assessment**](https://info.bcassessment.ca/pages/opengovernmentlicencebcassessment.aspx) and [**Elections BC**](https://www.elections.bc.ca/docs/EBC-Open-Data-Licence.pdf)